martinjs209/Cyber-Security-Class-Files/README.md

 - _The purpose of Filebeat is to collect log files and to push it to Elasticsearch or Logstash._
 - _The purpose of Metricbeat is to records stats and to push that information to Elasticsearch or Logstash_

-The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table._

 | Name      | Function   | IP Address | Operation System |
 |-----------|------------|------------|------------------|